-Diagnostics: Scenic provides a diagnostic interface to help developers debug their models and measure performance.
+Scenic provides diagnostic interfaces to help developers debug their models and measure performance.

 Scenic and Fuchsia

 Scenic has several internal subsystems.
-Gfx owns the scene graph and is responsible for rendering.
-Input is responsible for routing input events to clients, which also involves coordinating gesture recognition across clients.
-Anim is a yet-to-be created system for coordinating transitions across clients as well as offloading animations to Scenic.
+One of either Flatland or Gfx owns the scene graph and is responsible for rendering.
+Input is responsible for routing input events to clients, which also involves coordinating gesture recognition across clients, and also managing focus.

-Root Presenter is an independent service that is responsible for presenting the system's UI; using the Scenic API, it creates the root of a Scenic scene graph, embeds the root process's UI, and reads input events using its Input Reader library and continually forwards them to Scenic.
+Scene Manager is an independent service that is responsible for presenting the system's UI; using the Scenic APIs, it creates the root of a Scenic scene graph, embeds the window managers's UI, and reads input events using its Input Pipeline library and continually forwards them to Scenic.

 Scenic is a client of the Vulkan graphics driver and the system Display Driver.

 Scenic's two composition protocols (Flatland and Gfx have commonalities which are discussed here; see the linked pages for details which pertain to one or the other.